heber-silva/CKA-Obsidian-Vault/Security/Hardening Guide - Authentication Mechanisms.md

 ## ServiceAccount secret tokens[](https://kubernetes.io/docs/concepts/security/hardening-guide/authentication-mechanisms/#serviceaccount-secret-tokens)

-[Service account secrets](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#manual-secret-management-for-serviceaccounts) are available as an option to allow workloads running in the cluster to authenticate to the API server.
+[](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#manual-secret-management-for-serviceaccounts) are available as an option to allow workloads running in the cluster to authenticate to the API server.
 In Kubernetes < 1.23, these were the default option, however, they are being replaced with TokenRequest API tokens.
 While these secrets could be used for user authentication, they are generally unsuitable for a number of reasons:

 - They cannot be set with an expiry and will remain valid until the associated service account is deleted.
 - The authentication tokens are visible to any cluster user who can read secrets in the namespace that they are defined in.